doc4d/docs/docs/Desktop/clientServer.md

 :::

-### Sharing the session with Qodly pages in Web areas
+### Sharing the remote session for web accesses

-Remote client sessions can be used to handle Client/Server applications where [Qodly pages](https://developer.4d.com/qodly/4DQodlyPro/pageLoaders/pageLoaderOverview) are used for the interface, running on remote machines.
+Remote client sessions can be used to handle web accesses to the application by the same user and thus, manage their [privileges](../ORDA/privileges.md).

+This possibility is particularly useful for Client/Server applications where [Qodly pages](https://developer.4d.com/qodly/4DQodlyPro/pageLoaders/pageLoaderOverview) are used for the interface, running on remote machines.
 With this configuration, your applications have modern CSS-based web interfaces but still benefit from the power and simplicity of integrated client/server development.
 In such applications, Qodly pages are executed within standard 4D [Web areas](../FormObjects/webArea_overview.md).

 To manage this configuration, you need to use remote client sessions.
-Actually, requests coming from both the remote 4D application and its Qodly pages loaded in Web areas need to work inside a single user session.
-You just have to share the same session between the remote client and its web pages so that you can have the same [session storage](../API/SessionClass.md#storage) and client license, whatever the request origin.
+Actually, requests coming from both the remote 4D application and its Qodly pages loaded in Web areas need to work inside the same session.
+You just have to share the session between the remote client and its web pages so that you can have the same [session storage](../API/SessionClass.md#storage) and client license, wherever the request comes from (web or remote 4D).

-Note that [privileges](../ORDA/privileges.md) should be set in the session before executing a web request from a Web area, so that the user automatically gets their privileges for web access (see example).
-Keep in mind that privileges only apply to requests coming from the web, not to the 4D code executed in a standard remote session.
+Note that [privileges](../ORDA/privileges.md) should be set in the session before executing a web request, so that the user automatically gets their privileges for web access (see example).
+Keep in mind that privileges **only apply to requests coming from the web**, not to the 4D code executed in a standard remote session.

 Shared sessions are handled through [OTP tokens](../WebServer/sessions.md#session-token-otp).
-After you created an OTP token on the server for the user session, you add the token (through the `$4DSID` parameter value) to web requests sent from web areas containing Qodly pages so that the user session on the server is identified and shared.
+After you created an OTP token on the server for the user session, you add the token (through the `$4DSID` parameter value) to web requests sent from Web areas containing Qodly pages so that the user session on the server is identified and shared.
 On the web server side, if a web request contains an *OTP id* in the $4DSID parameter, the session corresponding to this OTP token is used.

 :::tip Related blog post